linkerd/linkerd2/BUILD.md

 injector to inject the proxy container.
 Both charts depend on the partials subchart which can be found in the [`charts/partials`](charts/partials) folder.

+Note that the `charts/linkerd2/values.yaml` file contains a placeholder `{version}` that you need to replace with an appropriate string (like `edge-20.2.2`) before proceeding.

 During development, please use the [`bin/helm`](bin/helm) wrapper script to invoke the Helm commands.
 For example,